 You can also pay to see a foot specialist privately.

-A GP may refer you to a surgeon if your bunions are very painful or having a big effect on your life.
+A GP may refer you for surgery if your bunions are very painful or they're having a big effect on your life.

 Surgery is not done just to improve how your feet look.